i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/installation/before-you-start/technical-information.md

 ---
 id: technical-information
-title: Tables of network flows
+title: Table of network flows
 ---

 ## Network flows to integrate monitoring platform to IT